I love to wrap gifts. But finding cute wrapping paper is sometimes hard to do. So I made my own Christmas red wrapping paper and I love it.

 Years ago I used the styrofoam printing method to make art in my son’s elementary school classes.
 I knew someday I would find a way to use this creative printing method again.
 I can’t wait to see what you think of my red wrapping paper.

 What You Will Need to Make Red Wrapping Paper

 Brayer (you will need two.
 One to apply the paint and one to press down your stencil.)

 Using a pen or pencil, draw your design on the styrofoam.
 Re-trace your design (pressing hard but not too hard to tear the styrofoam) just to make sure the indentation is well defined.
 This helps with the printing.
 (Please note, if you use words, the letters need to be written backward or else they will print backward.)

-Pour some of the acrylic paint on a larger paper place and cover the brayer with paint.
-Roll the paint lightly on top of the stencil.
+Pour some of the acrylic paint on a larger paper plate and roll the brayer in the paint.
+Try to get an even amount of paint on the brayer.

 Once the paper is dry, you can begin to wrap your presents.